 |DTW AP#6||Four Men and a Baby…MG||Appeared as Gonychar’s Stand in Ivan’s War|

 Tractor Works comments: In 2014, Critical Hit released yet another product retreading various Dzerhezinsky components.
 This map artwork has been used not only in Dzerhezinsky Tractor Works, but in Valor of the 37th Guards, Ivan’s War, and Stalin’s Fury, almost all of which had multiple editions or variants.
 With the same scenarios, often with different names, appearing in multiple versions of these different products, things are so incestuous that it is really difficult now to know whether a new iteration is a descendant of one or another of them.
 Tractor Works (TW), the latest of this painfully endless series of re-treads, has been placed here, under Dzerhezinsky Tractor Works, rather arbitrarily, based on the name and the use of a large map area.

-Tractor Works contains no words, just a few lines on one of the scenario cards giving a couple of terrain examples and explaining that Red Barricades is needed.
+Tractor Works contains no rules, just a few lines on one of the scenario cards giving a couple of terrain examples and explaining that Red Barricades is needed.
 The map, which is labeled STALL II, though it portrays a larger area than that in Stalin’s Fury II, is printed on 4 12″ x 18″ map panels made from glossy thick paper/light cardstock (about the same thickness of official overlays).
 The four slightly-overlapping sections must be assembled to form the full map.
 This can be annoying, as can the reflective glare of the glossy finish, but the colors and graphics do pop from the map.
 The hexes are decent-sized.

 The product comes with six scenarios, four of which come from Stalin’s Fury and two of which are cannibalized from scenarios appearing in DTW and Ivan’s War.